rach7777/monax-may/thelonious.io_landingpage.md

 Furthermore, "trustlessness" is multi-directional: it is not necessarily always the case that trust is a pain point for consumers.
 When dealing with a bank or a law firm, for example, consumers trust that deposits or funds held on account are safely kept; where these are not, other mechanisms such as insurance or deposit guarantees are available to secure them.
 When using web-based applications such as social networks and e-mail, they rely on the provider of those services to back up and secure their data.

 Finally, "trustlessness" ignores the fact that in commerce, mistakes are made and a degree of human discretion is required to remedy them.
-A transaction which cannot be broken also cannot be fixed.
+Contractual mechanics which cannot be broken also cannot be fixed.

 ###Redefining "trustlessness"